Plasmmer/SharedBytes/README.md

 # sharedbytes
-Common Bytes Specification, for data deduplication
+SharedBytes Specification, for data deduplication and linking